awsdocs/amazon-s3-user-guide/doc_source/enable-event-notifications.md

 1. Choose the event notification destination: **SNS Topic**, **SQS Queue**, or **Lambda Function**\.

-   For a description of the destinations, see [Event Notification Destinations](#s3-event-notification-destinations)\.
+   For a description of the destinations, see [Event notification destinations](#s3-event-notification-destinations)\.
 ![\[Console screenshot showing the Send to destination list for the notification.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/s3-bucket-properties-events-destination.png)![\[Console screenshot showing the Send to destination list for the notification.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/)![\[Console screenshot showing the Send to destination list for the notification.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/)

    When you choose your **Send to** destination, a box appears for you to enter your specific SNS, SQS, or Lambda function destination\.
 In the example image below, the **Send To** location is **SNS Topic**, and you can see a **SNS** box for the SNS topic name\.